 4.3 Implications for practice

 Pregnant women are advised to consume a healthy diet and this study has evaluated actual diet composition in pregnant women living with obesity.
 The WHO (2020) state that “malnutrition refers to deficiencies, excesses, or imbalances in a person’s intake of energy and/or nutrients” [55].
 This study reports sub-optimal diet consumption for a range of macro-and micro-nutrients in the study sample.
-It has been previously recognised that many healthcare professionals would fail to recognise malnutrition in individuals with obesity [56](Elia, 2015 #624), though limited research has specifically explored diet quality in pregnant women living with obesity.
+It has been previously recognised that many healthcare professionals would fail to recognise malnutrition in individuals with obesity [56] though limited research has specifically explored diet quality in pregnant women living with obesity.

 Midwives are the interface between clinical guidelines and pregnant women but there is a lack of confidence and expertise in delivering nutritional advice to pregnant women, particularly women living with obesity [6].
 Nutrition education, needs to be more explicitly embedded into midwifery training, [57].
 The RCOG (2018) suggests pregnant women living with obesity to be referred and supported by a dietitian [1], though women with obesity report rarely receiving support [6].
-Carepathways need revising so that women living with obesity are supported throughout pregnancy to optimise their nutritional composition, with a view to improveing preganancy and clinical outcomes.
+Carepathways need revising so that women living with obesity are supported throughout pregnancy to optimise their nutritional composition, with a view to improving preganancy and clinical outcomes.

 A systematic review focused on dietary interventions [28] has highlighted the predominance of holistic lifestyle interventions during the antenatal period that exist to improve pregnancy outcomes, manage GWG, reduce incidences of GDM and large for gestational age babies.
 The review noted the wide range of dietary advice, which was generally based on healthy eating recommendations, with only two studies offering pregnancy specific advice.
 Studies have shown that improving maternal eating behaviours can reduce GWG, improving maternal inflammatory markers [58] reduce adipose tissue inflammation in the offspring [59] and influence positive weaning and early child feeding practices in their offspring [58] [60].
 However, there is limited research targeting the improvement of diet quality in pregnant women living with obesity.
 However previous research on diet interventions in pregnancy, though not specifically targeting women living with obesity, has showed some improvements in diet quality and pregnancy outcomes.
 Another small scale study which focused on improving the dietary quality of pregnant women living with obesity showed promising outcomes.

 Providing evidence-based and effective nutritional interventions to pregnant women living with obesity, may not only demonstrate better clinical outcomes, it is likely to be cost effective, reducing healthcare costs of treating associated conditions such as preeclampsia, GDM or ongoing medical and developmental needs of the newborn.
 Although further research is needed.
-All pregnant women living with obesity, should receive personalised and well-designed dietary interventions, our findings suggest the need for interventions to focus on reducing SFA and sugar intake, and promoting diets rich in food sources of micronutrients.
+All pregnant women living with obesity, should receive personalised and well-designed dietary interventions, our findings suggest the need for interventions to focus on reducing SFA and sugar intake, and promoting diets rich in food sources of key micronutrients (particularly iron and iodine).

 4.4 Future research